NVIDIA-RTX/RTXPT/README.md

    In example, if using Visual Studio, open the generated solution `build/RTXPathTracing.sln` and build it.

-4. Select and run the `rtxpt` project.
+4. Select and run the `Rtxpt` project.
 Binaries get built to the `bin` folder.
-Assets/media are loaded from `assets` folder.
+Assets/media are loaded from `Assets` folder.

-   If making a binary build, the `assets` and `tools` folders can be placed into `bin` next to executable and packed up together (i.e. the sample app will search for both `Assets/` and `../Assets/`).
+   If making a binary build, the `Assets` and `Support` folders can be placed into `bin` next to executable and packed up together (i.e. the sample app will search for both `Assets/` and `../Assets/`).

 ## Building Vulkan